uit-no/python-course-2018/session-3/part-4.md

   collect the dependencies into `requirements.txt`.
 Discuss why.
 - Check your code with `pycodestyle`.

-Together:
+Together we discuss:

-- We discuss possible solutions.
+- Possible solutions.
-- We discuss `requirements.txt`.
+- Underscore convention.
+- `requirements.txt` or `Pipfile`.